scijava/scijava/docs/ops/doc/IntrospectingOps.md

 ## Introduction

 Each Op is generated from an `OpInfo` object, describing an Op's source code, version, and other associated metadata.
-If you've matched an Op `op`, you can obtain its `OpInfo` using the method `Ops.info`:
+If you've matched an Op `op`, you can obtain its `OpInfo` using the method `Ops.info(op)`:

 ```java
 import org.scijava.ops.api.Ops;